Hispano Suiza Carmen Boulogne Special Test: Art In Motion

 Gallery: Hispano Suiza Carmen Boulogne: Special Test

 However, since Motor1.com always seeks excellence, our test focuses on the Hispano Suiza Carmen Boulogne, an even more limited series of the Carmen, of which only five units will be assembled, destined for the most select collectors in the world.
-It's called the Carmen Boulogne.

 How is this special edition different?
 Beyond offering more power and being even more expensive, its design and tuning are inspired by the world of motorsport.
 And there we find the link with Boulogne, the French city where the George Boillot Cup was held and different versions of the Swiss Hispanic H6 prevailed in 1921, 1922, and 1923.